ablevering/lyrical_wallpaper/README.md

 # lyrical_wallpaper
-Randomly selects lyrics from a playlist and formats them onto your background
+Randomly selects lyrics from a playlist and formats them onto your desktop wallpaper